R00TKI11/ai-learning-portfolio/projects/ai-log-triage-agent/README.md

 - A **FastAPI service** for integration and further research

 This project will also serve as a foundation for potential **research work** on LLM-based triage and developer productivity.

 ---

+## Overview

+Modern teams already have great log ingestion tools (ELK, Loki, Datadog, Splunk), but they all suffer the same pain point:

+Too many logs → too little actionable insight → slow triage → slow recovery.

+AI Log Triage Agent solves this by adding a smart triage layer on top of any log source.

+### What the tool does:
+- Takes raw logs (files, batches, or API input)

+- Parses them lightly (only enough to structure context)

+- Uses LLM reasoning to produce:
+  - Human-readable summaries

+  - Root-cause hypotheses

+  - Suggested fixes

+  - Recommended owning team/service

+  - Severity score

+  - Clustered related events

+### What the tool intentionally does NOT do:

+- Compete with log ingestion platforms

+- Replace ELK / Loki / Datadog, etc.

+- Build complex dashboards

+- Replace anomaly detection systems

+### Why this matters:

+This project focuses on the triage layer — the missing middle piece between raw logs and human decisions.
+That’s where LLMs shine and where existing open-source tools fall short.

+---